 Submission checklist

-The following list is provided for you to carry out a final check of your submission before submission to the journal.
+The following list is provided for you to carry out a final check of your submission before submitting it to the journal.
 Please refer to the relevant section in the Guide for Authors for more details.

 Ensure that the following items are present: